 - Guide 1: How to Remove Security Help Page Pop-Ups from Windows.

-- Guide 2: Get rid of Security Help Page Pop-Ups from Mac OS X.
+- Guide 2: Get rid of Security Help Page Pop-Ups on Mac OS X.

-- Guide 3: Remove Security Help Page Pop-Ups from Google Chrome.
+- Guide 3: Remove Security Help Page Pop-Ups in Google Chrome.

 - Guide 4: Erase Security Help Page Pop-Ups from Mozilla Firefox.

 - Guide 5: Uninstall Security Help Page Pop-Ups from Microsoft Edge.

 - Guide 6: Remove Security Help Page Pop-Ups from Safari.

 - Guide 7: Eliminate Security Help Page Pop-Ups from Internet Explorer.